JoseLopez125/red-blue-nim/README.md

 The program is organized into several classes, each with a specific responsibility, to create a well-defined and modular structure.

-`red_blue_nim.java`: This is the main class that contains the main method, which serves as the entry point for the program.
+`red_blue_nim.java`: This is the main class that contains the main method and serves as the entry point for the program.
 It is responsible for:

 1. Parsing command-line arguments to configure the game (e.g., number of red and blue marbles, game mode).
 2. Initializing the game state and the players (human and AI).